evj90/hero-combat-engine/readme.md

 ## Settings Highlights

-Many settings are available.
+Many configurations are available.
 The settings menu covers four main areas:

 - **Tracker behavior**: auto-open for players, auto-close on combat end, SPD column visibility, tracked pip characteristics with live preview, combat value characteristics with live preview, hide non-acting tokens, and accessibility sizing.
 - **Turn management**: player turn-ending permissions, skip warnings (including held-token loss warnings), automatic empty-segment skipping, incapacitated-token skipping, and DEX tie-break behavior.
 - **Visuals**: active highlight colors, incapacitated colors, burst settings, ring width, inset, glow radius, and glow intensity.
 - **Recovery and chat output**: token turn messages, segment summaries, skipped segment notices, post-segment 12 recovery messages, and configurable STUN/BODY recovery thresholds.

-## Accessibility

-- All interactive buttons include semantic `role` attributes and `aria-label` text for screen readers.
-- Right-clickable elements display small blue indicator dots for feature discovery.
-- Primary actions (End Turn, Take Recovery) are visually highlighted in green.
-- Settings inputs for characteristics show live preview of parsed results as you type.
-- Non-GM players see appropriate UI messaging (e.g., "Waiting for the GM to start combat") instead of disabled buttons.

 ## Usage Notes

-- This module does not rely on Foundry's normal combat turn order for timing; HERO timing is managed separately.
-- Do not run the built-in Foundry combat tracker in parallel with this module.
-Foundry's tracker assumes one linear initiative order, while HERO Combat Engine manages segment, phase, Hold, Abort, and acting-order state independently on scene flags.
-Using both at once can leave the visible tracker, active token, and actual HERO timing out of sync.
+- Using the built-in Foundry tracker with the HERO System can cause freezing.
+Using this with built-in tracker definitely won't help, and may result in the same freezing.
-- Combat state is stored on the current scene.
-Each scene can have only one.
-Combat may be active in more than one scene.
+- Combat state is stored with the scene.
+Each scene can have zero or one combats.
+Multiple scenes can have simultaneous combats.
-- If token changes taffecting combat order during combat, use **Refresh** to rebuild order from current values.
 - Depending on hosting, the toolbar button image can appear a few seconds after page load.
 On The Forge, CDN asset loading can delay that icon on first load.

-## Included Content

-- Floating HERO combat controller panel with segment/token navigation and GM controls
-- HERO segment timing and token-highlighting engine
-- Settings menu for tracker behavior, turn management, visuals, recovery, and chat output
-- Bundled macro compendium that includes:
-  - Core action macros: **HERO: Full Health**, **HERO: Grapple**, **HERO: Recover**, **HERO: Remove Status Effects**, **HERO: Rotate CW**, **HERO: Set Upright**
-  - Utility/lifecycle macros such as Begin/End Combat, Advance Segment, Highlight Acting, Next/Previous Token, and Mental Illusion Attack

 ## Contributing